iliterobotics/FRC-Robot-2019/README.md

 1. Clone the repo to your computer - `git clone https://github.com/iliterobotics/FRC-Robot-2019`

 ### Any time you want to make a change:
+We use a feature branch workflow.
+You can read more about that [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 1. Create and checkout a new branch.
   * `git checkout -b <your_branch_name>`, where <your_branch_name> is a descriptive name for your branch.
 For example `fix-shooter-wheel`, `two-ball-auto`, or `climbing`.
 Use dashes in the branch name, not underscores.
 1. Make whatever code changes you want/need/ to make.
 Be sure to write tests for your changes!